 Best Mountain Snowshoes: When it comes to mountain snowshoes, you absolutely need to have MSR snowshoes.
 They are based in Seattle so their snowshoes are designed for climbing steep mountains.
 If you’re on a budget, the MSR Evo Ascent snowshoes are great.
-(I’ve had mine for 16 years!)
+(I’ve had mine for almost 20 years!)

 But if you’re looking for something lighter and a bit more high tech, I love my MSR Lightning Ascents.
-I upgraded to these two years ago and wish I had gotten them sooner.
+I upgraded to these a few years ago and wish I had gotten them sooner.

 Snowshoes for Running

 In the last few years, snowshoe running has grown in popularity.
 Most people snowshoe run on firm snow or packed trails.
 Since you need less flotation, they tend to be smaller than other snowshoes.

 To make sure you don’t whack yourself with your snowshoes with each stride, running snowshoes are generally smaller and have an asymmetric shape.
 Running snowshoes also have comfortable bindings that won’t pinch or chafe.